Special Educational Needs

 - Our Specialist Dyslexia Teacher (Cathy Blairs) who was judged by Ofsted to be an outstanding practitioner, provides and coordinates assessments and interventions for children with dyslexia.
 This is a 1:1 intervention which has a good evidence base for rapidly increasing progress in reading.
 Cathy holds a Post Graduate Certificate in Specific Learning Difficulties, is a member of the British Dyslexia Association (BDA) holding AMBDA status, and attends regular training and workshops as part of her continuing professional development.

-- A Designated School Governor (Pauline Black) who works with the SENCo in leading SEND across the school.
+- A Designated School Governor (Emma Forrester) who works with the SENCo in leading SEND across the school.

 OTHER TEACHERS ON OUR SCHOOL STAFF

-Joanna Burrows and Siobhan Holmes have also completed the National Award for Special Educational Needs Co-ordination.
+Joanna Burrows has completed the National Award for Special Educational Needs Co-ordination.